opinionstage/opinionstage-wordpress-plugin/readme.txt

  * Manage all your interactive content (polls, surveys, quizzes, slideshows, forms & article stories) from one dashboard
  * Opinion Stage makes it easy and fast to create content.
 It literally takes minutes to get up & going with a poll, quiz, survey or slideshow
- * Create content from scratch or use pre-made content templates to further speed the creation process
+ * Create content from scratch or use pre-made poll, quiz & survey content templates to further speed the creation process
- * Boost engagement - polls, surveys, quizzes, slideshows and forms increase participation, time-on-site & page views
+ * Boost engagement - Adding a poll, survey, quiz, slideshow or form to your posts/pages increases participation, time-on-site & page views
- * Drive new traffic from social shares - quizzes, polls & slideshows are known to be one of the most shared types of content on the internet
+ * Drive new traffic from social shares - Using a quiz, poll, survey or slideshow is one of the  best ways to increase social sharing
- * Supports a social sharing bar that includes sharing buttons to all the popular social networks and an integration with facebook comments
+ * Supports a social sharing bar you can add to your poll, quiz or survey.
+The social sharing bar includes sharing buttons to all the popular social networks
+ * Add facebook comments to your poll, quiz, survey or slideshow
- * Generate revenue by integrating ads in the interactive content - build upon the high engagement rates to increase revenue from your ads
+ * Generate revenue by integrating ads in your poll, quiz or slideshow - build upon the high engagement rates to increase revenue from your ads
- * Gather more leads by integrating a lead form inside the content (e.g. poll, quiz).
+ * Gather more leads by integrating a lead form inside the poll, quiz or survey.
 This will not only produce more leads, but will also produce leads of higher quality, as the leads will be associated with the answers of the users.
  * Works seamlessly on all environments - Opinion Stage uses responsive design techniques to fully support all platforms & screen sizes, including desktops, tablets and mobile devices.
 Reach your target audience wherever they are
  * Embed in any location - in the sidebar, inside a post/page, in a section on your site or in a popup
  * Supports setting the color theme, fonts & sizes & title ortientation of the different contetn formats
- * White label the content and add your own logo to make it seem as if it was build by your brand
+ * White label your poll, survey, quiz or slideshow and add your own logo to make it seem as if it was built by your brand

 = Main Poll Features: =

- * Create polls with 4 different graphic layouts - standard, images, thumbnails & head-to-head layouts
+ * Create polls with 4 different graphic layouts - standard poll layout, image poll layout, thumbnails poll layout & head-to-head poll layout
- * Easily add images & videos into the polls either from your computer or by using an integrated search function
+ * Easily add images & videos into the polls either from your computer or by using an integrated search poll image function
- * Configure if user can select one or more options to vote on
+ * Configure if user can select one or more options when voting on the poll
  * Allow users to add their own answers to the poll
  * Block repeat voting in the poll using different mechanisms (e.g. Cookie, IP, etc)
- * Permit user to vote once every configured time frame (e.g. every hour, day, etc)
+ * Permit user to vote on the poll once every configured time frame (e.g. every hour, day, etc)
- * Display a customized message to the user after he votes
+ * Display a customized message to the user after he votes on thge poll
  * Configure to close the poll at a specified time.
 You can also always manually open or close the poll
- * Redirect users to different landing pages based no what they voted for
+ * Redirect users to different landing pages based no what they voted for on the poll
- * Configure the order of the sides (e.g. most votes on top, random)
+ * Configure the order of the poll displayed options (e.g. most votes on top, random)
- * Configure if results are displayed before voting, after voting or only to the poll creator
+ * Configure if the poll results are displayed before voting, after voting or only to the poll creator
- * Configure how results are displayed to the voters (only percentage, number of votes, both, etc)
+ * Configure how results are displayed to the poll voters (only percentage, number of votes, both, etc)
- * Configure if users are allowed to change their vote after they voted
+ * Configure if users are allowed to change their vote after they voted on the poll
- * Configure to request users to follow your facebook handle before viewing the results
+ * Configure to request users to follow your facebook handle before viewing the poll results
  * Configure to offer users to follow your twitter handle when they share the poll in twitter
  * Configure webhooks for sending the information gathered from your poll to any 3rd party application
  * Configure to integrate ads inside the poll to increase ad-revenue from your site
  * Get reports of number of views and leads gathered with your polls
- * View graphic presentations of the results including pie & chart bars that show the break down of votes in the different sides
+ * View graphic presentations of the poll results including pie & chart bars that show the break down of votes in the different sides
- * View a detailed result table of all votes (e.g. vote side, vote timestamp, etc)
+ * View a detailed result table of all poll votes (e.g. vote side, vote timestamp, etc)
- * Export the results to an xls or csv file
+ * Export the poll results to an xls or csv file
  * Checkout the <a href="https://www.opinionstage.com/showcase?o=wp35e8" target="_blank">Poll Showcase</a>

  = Main Quiz Features: =

- * Create personality quizzes or trivia quizzes
+ * Create a personality quiz, trivia quiz, score quiz, true/false quiz, assessment quiz, multiple-choice quiz or outcome quiz
- * Integrate images & videos in the quizzes either from your computer or using online search capabilities
+ * Integrate images & videos in the quiz from your computer, from a link or using online search capabilities
- * Set the image shared in social networks
+ * Set the main image that is shared when users share the quiz on social networks
- * Configure to request users to like your facebook page before they view the results
+ * Configure to request users to like your facebook page before they view the quiz results
- * Configure the facebook & twitter sharing message
+ * Configure the facebook & twitter sharing message that is displayed when users share the quiz
  * Configure webhooks for sending all the information gathered in the quiz to any 3rd party application
  * Integrate ads in the quiz interface to increase your sites ad-revenue potential
  * Add pixel tracking to the quiz to optimize your ad campaigns
- * View high level statistics of your quiz including views, starts, completions, average time spend on quiz, # of engagements & # of leads generated
+ * View high level statistics of your quiz including quiz impressions, quiz starts, quiz completions, average time spend on quiz, # of engagements on the quiz & # of leads generated while users participated in the quiz
  * View the detailed results of each quiz question
  * View a drop-off report that shows the percentage of users that voted in each quiz question
- * View a detailed response report that includes all the details of each submission (e.g. detailed answers, timestamp, etc)
+ * View a detailed response report that includes all the details of each quiz submission (e.g. detailed answers, timestamp, etc)
- * Export all the results to a xls or csv file
+ * Export the quiz results to a xls or csv file
- * Detailed logic of personality quizzes, including a scoring system for sides and formula for calculating the outcome
+ * Detailed logic of personality quizzes, including a scoring system for sides and formula for calculating the quiz outcome
- * Detailed logic for trivia quizzes, including setting the correct answers, displaying explanations after selecting answers, calculating the results and various result display options
+ * Detailed logic for trivia quizzes, including setting the correct answers, displaying explanations after selecting answers, calculating the results and various quiz result display options
- * Support for randomizing answers to improve validity of results
+ * Support for randomizing answers in each quiz question to improve validity of results
  * Support for call-to-action buttons at the end of the quiz
  * Support sending to different landing pages based on the quiz outcome
  * Checkout this <a href="https://www.opinionstage.com/rsacks/test-your-olympic-knowledge?o=wp35e8" target="_blank">Trivia Quiz Example</a>